 The Readmission Application Form is available at Records and Registration and must be completed and submitted to that office at least two weeks before the start of the semester.
 A student who left the University on academic warning, probation, or dismissal can only apply for readmission after an absence of one year.
 Despite the student's academic standing at the time of departure from the university, a student reapplying for admission to the doctorate program is not guaranteed readmission due to the selectivity of the program.
 The application will be reviewed by a committee appointed by the Provost, who will make the readmission decision.
+Readmission for F1 students must also be approved by the International Student Office.
+Students must demonstrate compliance with F1 regulations.
 A student who leaves the University and returns from an absence of one year or more will be subject to the Catalog edition in effect during the year of return.